1919 Morazán Statue

 1p- 10,000

 The 50c value was authorized in vermillion but printed in a brown color.
 This caused considerable confusion with the 20c also in a brown color.
-These very plain stamps look rather attractive when examined next to the flood of shoddy fakes promoted by Scott as "reprints" by those with their finger in the stamp sales pie.
-Even the original design quality was so poor that the government looked elsewhere for the printing of its next stamp issue.
+These very plain stamps look rather attractive when examined next to the flood of shoddy fakes falsely promoted by Scott as "reprints" by those with their finger in the stamp sales pie.
+Even the original design quality was so poor that the government looked elsewhere for the printing of its next stamp issue!

 1919 Morazan Statue